valory-xyz/open-autonomy/docs/guides/create_service_existing_agent.md

   - Register the service in the on-chain protocol.
 We will be using the [Görli testnet](https://goerli.net/).
   - Deploy the registered service.

-If you recall the [overview of the development process](./overview_of_the_development_process.md), this rougly consists in steps 4, 5, and 6.
+If you recall the [overview of the development process](./overview_of_the_development_process.md), this roughly consists in steps 4, 5, and 6.
 For illustration purposes, we will also be using the agents from the [Hello World agent service](../hello_world_agent_service.md) and we will create a new (but functionally equivalent) "Hello World 2 agent service".
 To complete all the steps in this guide, you should have a [Görli testnet](https://goerli.net/) wallet address (e.g., [Metamask](https://metamask.io/)) with some GörliETH funds in it.

 ##Step-by-step instructions